Spanish Curriculum

 • On-site Spanish teacher/translator.
 A (now retired) high school Spanish teacher provides individualized lessons for resident and shadows residents in their continuity clinics for real-world instruction.

-• The best way to learn a language is immersion (with support) – majority of daily patient interaction are in Spanish, so residents can get lots of practice!
+• The best way to learn a language is immersion (with support) – majority of daily patient interaction are in Spanish, so residents can get lots of practice.

 R1 Evaluation of Our Spanish Curriculum